Fripe070/blahaj.group/README.md

-A small webring composed of a group of developer friends.
+A small webring for a tight community of developer friends.

-The site is built using [Astro](https://astro.build/) and aimed at providing customisability to its members.
+The site is built using [Astro](https://astro.build/) and is focused on giving members the ability to show off their sites and projects.

 ## Developing

 ### Getting Started

 Clone the repository and run the following commands.
-If you intend to contribute, you probably want to fork the repository and clone your fork instead.
+If you intend to contribute, you likely want to first fork the repository and then clone that instead.

 ```sh
 bun install